 Conestoga College is not responsible for damage to vehicles associated with the placement of the vehicle boot on an impounded vehicle.

 - $100 Tampering Fine

 - $250 Replacement for Damaged Vehicle Boots

 Arrangements for boot removal may be made by contacting the Parking Office at 519-748-5220 ext.
 3531 or ext.
 3357 for after-hours assistance.
 Only Security and Parking Enforcement are authorized to remove a boot from a vehicle.
 If a boot is removed by anyone other than the authorized personnel or is tampered with in any way, the Tampering Fine of $100.00 will be charged.
 A replacement cost of $250.00 will be charged for a damaged or lost boot.
-Payment will be accepted by a major credit card, Debit, ONE Card, or cash at the parking office.
+Payment will be accepted by either credit or debit at the parking office.